sanjanagupta16/Data-Science-Process/README.md

 - The second linear regression model was fitted with the predictor variables mentioned above with log price as response.
 This was a better fit than the previous model.

-- The next linear regresion model was fitted with the predictor variables mentioned above using log accommodates instead of accommodates with log price as the response variable.
+- The next linear regression model was fitted with the predictor variables mentioned above using log accommodates instead of accommodates with log price as the response variable.
 This was found to be the best fit for linear regression.

 2. Decision Trees